konstellation-io/kdl-server/app/api/README.md

 go generate ./...
 ```

+Configuration for the code generation is defined in the `gqlgen.yml` It is well
+documented and can be customized to fit the needs of the project.

 ### Running tests

 To create new tests install [GoMock](https://github.com/golang/mock).
 Mocks used on tests are generated with **mockgen**, when you need a new mock, add the following: